mihanizator/developer-site/config-1_x_0.md

 explicitly instruct Exogress servers to throw the exception, or it may occur due to the incorrect configuration file, processing error, etc.

-Exception name has the following form
+Exception name has the following form:

 ```
 segment1:segment2:segment3
 ```

-Exception name represents the inheritance, when we read it from the left to the right.
+Exception name represents the inheritance when we read it from left to right.

 For example: